nmtriet/react-flux-auth/README.md

 ### Production Environment: Run in nginx

-1. Bundle all node modules into a javascript file and include it into html by script tag.
+1.Bundle all node modules into a javascript file and include it into html by script tag.
 Using *path* and *filename* in *webpack.config.js* to specify the information of bundle file.

 Run